Why trauma stays in the body

 Instead of feeling like something that happened then, they may feel as though they are happening now.
 This is sometimes called intrusion.
 A person might know, logically, that they are safe, while their body is saying the opposite, heart racing, muscles tensing, breathing becoming shallow.
 That mismatch can be frightening and exhausting because it seems irrational even when it is a completely real nervous system response.

-This is one reason trauma can be so confusing to live with.
+That mismatch is one reason trauma can be so confusing to live with.

 The body learns vigilance